Reception123/Write/README.md

 # Write
-This is for writing/working on stuff for MediaWiki projects and/or stuff related to Miraheze.
+This repository is for writing/working on stuff for MediaWiki projects and/or stuff related to Miraheze.